-‘The Young And The Restless’ Spoilers Shocker: Theo Returns With A Bombshell Secret About Kyle
+'The Young And The Restless' Spoilers Shocker: Theo Returns With A Bombshell Secret About Kyle

 "Sally trusts Theo's offer to give her dirt on Kyle because she knows Theo takes great pleasure in taking Kyle down.
 Sally decides the next best thing to neutralizing Summer is to go after Kyle."

 When he shows up, the two meet at Crimson Lights, and he dumps all the dirt on his cousin.
-There has been something huge between Theo and Kyle for a while, and when some details about underage drinking came out, viewers felt that couldn’t be the whole story, and it turns out it wasn’t.
-He has held back some information, and he’s decided now is a great time to spill the beans, which benefits Sally as she struggles to continue her fresh start with Lauren (Tracey Bregman) and Jack (Peter Bergman) as her allies.
+There has been something huge between Theo and Kyle for a while, and when some details about underage drinking came out, viewers felt that couldn't be the whole story.
+It turns out it wasn't.
+He has held back some information, and he's decided now is a great time to spill the beans, which benefits Sally as she struggles to continue her fresh start with Lauren (Tracey Bregman) and Jack (Peter Bergman) as her allies.

 "Thanks to Theo, Sally is now armed with game-changing information to turn the tables and put her in the power position in her feud with Summer and Kyle.
 Sally's latest move will also test Kyle and Summer's relationship like never before," Griffith previewed.